 To decorate this area, I started with the same table runner I used in the elevated decor video.

-Since I found this runner at Home Goods last year, I don’t have any product info for the exact item.
+Since I found this runner at Home Goods last year, I don’t have any product info for the exact item, but I did find one HERE that I really liked for a similar look.

 On top of the runner, I added this white pip berry wreath.
 Can I tell you something?
 I am in love with this wreath!!